mauriciojost/dotfiles/docs/nixos.md

 # NIX OS

+## From Pills

+A **profile** in Nix is a general and convenient concept for realizing rollbacks.
+Profiles are made up of multiple "generations": they are versioned.
+Generations can be switched and rolled back atomically, which makes them convenient for managing changes to your system.

+Nix **expressions** are used to describe packages and how to build them.
+Nixpkgs is the repository containing all of the expressions: https://github.com/NixOS/nixpkgs.

+**Channels** are a set of packages and expressions available for download.
+Similar to Debian stable and unstable, there's a stable and unstable channel.
+In this installation, we're tracking nixpkgs-unstable.

+Channels are where are we getting packages from.
+There's a list of channels from which we get packages, although usually we use a single channel.
+The tool to manage channels is nix-channel.

+To remind you, ~/.nix-profile/etc points to the nix-2.1.3 derivation.

+## With Sergei
 Some terminology:
 - derivation (.drv file, containing the description of the plan to build a package)
 - expression